rust-lang/book/nostarch/chapter16.md

 The error message states that the `counter` value was moved in the previous iteration of the loop.
 Rust is telling us that we can’t move the ownership of lock `counter` into multiple threads.
-Let’s fix the compiler error with a multiple-ownership method we discussed in Chapter 15.
+Let’s fix the compiler error with the multiple-ownership method we discussed in Chapter 15.

 #### Multiple Ownership with Multiple Threads